Middleburg, Virginia | AUGUST 17-20, 2023

 A native of Queens, NY, Gregory attended the Culinary Institute of America, becoming the school’s first student to land an internship with celebrity chef Jean-Georges Vongerichten.
 For nearly 7 years, Gregory honed his culinary skills at three of Jean-Georges’ trailblazing restaurants, climbing the kitchen ranks to become one of his chef de cuisines.
 Gregory ran the kitchen at Portland’s Departure Restaurant + Lounge for 10 years, leaving in 2019 to focus on opening Kann.

-He was named “Chef of the Year” by both Eater Portland and the Oregon Department of Agriculture, and is a James Beard Award nominee and two-time Bravo Top Chef finalist.
+He was named "Chef of the Year" by both Eater Portland and the Oregon Department of Agriculture, and is a two-time Bravo Top Chef finalist.

 In 2021, Gregory released his first cookbook, Everyone’s Table: Global Recipes for Modern Health, the ultimate guide to cooking globally-inspired dishes free of gluten, dairy, soy, legumes, and grains.
-The book is a national bestseller.
+The book is a national bestseller and a 2022 James Beard Award winner for Best General Cookbook.

 Gregory sees food as nourishment and is committed to moving the restaurant industry forward in a sustainable and equitable way.